Convex Submodular Minimization with Indicator Variables: Fast computation of extreme bases

-where (we recall) $\bm{1}_{[i]}$ is the indicator vector of $[i]=\{1,\dots,i\}$. \end{definition} Clearly, the Lov\'asz extension can be computed with $n$ evaluations of $v$: thus, the algorithm that requires $\mathcal{O}(n^4)$ evaluation of the Lov\'asz extension \cite{orlin2009faster} immediately translates to an algorithm requiring $\mathcal{O}(n^5)$ evaluations of $v$.
-In this section, we show that in some cases it is possible to compute \eqref{eq:polymatroid} in the same complexity as a single evaluation of $v$ using a parametric algorithm, ultimately reducing the complexity of minimization algorithms by a factor of $n$.
+In this section, we show that it is possible to compute an extreme base in the same complexity as a single evaluation of $v$ using a parametric algorithm, ultimately reducing the complexity of minimization algorithms by a factor of $n$.